Indonesia soccer disaster trial begins for 5 charged | Law-Order

 It was among the deadliest soccer-related tragedies since a 1964 crush in Peru killed over 300 people.

+Listyo said several criminal experts have been involved in investigations and none of them concluded the case meets the elements of murder or premeditated murder.
+The National Human Rights Commission said the Kanjuruhan tragedy was not a serious human rights violation.

-The fact-finding team, which included government officials, soccer and security experts and activists, also concluded the national soccer association known as PSSI had been negligent and ignored safety and security regulations.
+Widodo's fact-finding team, which included government officials, soccer and security experts and activists, also concluded the national soccer association PSSI had been negligent and ignored safety and security regulations.
 They urged its chair and executive committee to quit.
+A three-judge panel set the next hearing for Jan.
+23, when the five defendants and their lawyers will respond to the prosecution.
+Sumardhan, lawyer for defendant Abdul Haris, Arema FC's organizing committee chair, said they are still studying the prosecutors' indictment.

+“Of course we believe there is no wrongdoing made by our client,” said Sumardhan, who goes by a single name.
+“We are preparing facts to counter the prosecution against him.”
+About 140 witnesses are expected to testify in the court hearings, prosecutors said.(AP) AMS AMS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)